 Now, for others reading this post, you’re just spending too much money.
 American credit card debt is more than $1 trillion, and according to one study, Americans said their worst financial habit was "spending too much on things they don’t need.”

-Another essential lesson we can learn from Bible verses about saving money and Bible verses about debt is to spend less and save more.
+Another essential lesson we can learn from passages about saving money and Bible verses about debt is to spend less and save more.
 So, instead of spending paycheck-to-paycheck, make plans to save paycheck-to-paycheck.

 "Precious treasure and oil are in a wise man’s dwelling, but a foolish man devours it."